 I wanted to be there.

 I wanted to tell you that I’m so sorry that I’m not able to be that kind of friend for you right now.
 It’s not that I don’t want to–your friendship is so dear to me.
 I wanted you to know that I’m sorry that I’m putting my children ahead of our friendship, and I hope you understand that I don’t belittle the significance and importance of our friendship.
 I want you to know that it’s for a short time only, just these few years that I’ll be needed this way–that I’ll need to give more to my children than to anyone else.
-I wanted to tell you how happy I was for you and that I wish that your happiness had come first before my own, so that I could have been there with you the way you’ve asked me to be and that I want to be.
+I wanted to tell you how happy I was for you and that I truly wished that your happiness was able to come first, so that I could be there with you the way you’ve asked me to be and that I want to be.
 I just cannot.
 I wanted to tell you all of these things and so, so much more so that you would understand that it was not something trivial that kept me away.

 <3 – Me.

 Image Credit: Moyan Brenn